UtsavlalShrestha/disease-prediction-and-doctor-booking/README.md

-Dis-Ease
+# Dis-Ease

-A disease classification website based on symptoms provided by users, recommend users based on disease classified with the possibility of booking appointment.
+A disease classification website based on symptoms provided by users.
+Recommend users based on the disease classified with the possibility of booking an appointment.

-Stack used till date:
+## Stack Used

-Frontend: HTML, CSS
+- **Frontend**: HTML, CSS
-Backend: Django
+- **Backend**: Django
-Database: PostgresSql
+- **Database**: PostgreSQL